cad-polito-it/ase_riscv_gem5_sim/README.md

 - A pipeline visualizer

 Installation guidelines are provided for each of the aforementioned tools.
-In case you are using LABINF PCs, you can skip the installation part (Be aware, tools' compilation is time consuming!).
+In case you are using LABINF PCs, you can skip the installation part (Be aware, tools' compilation is time consuming!) or you can easily install the Risc-V cross compiler and the architectural simulator following the [installation with docker ](#installation-with-docker).

 An important file for the simulation flow is the [```setup_default```](./setup_default).
 In this file you need to specify you installation paths for different tools.